Water Frequently Asked Questions

 Answer

 Your payment covers the amount of water you used.
-It also covers the cost of purchasing water and wastewater treatment services from the York Region, as well as operating and maintaining the water and wastewater system.
+It also covers the cost of purchasing water and wastewater treatment services from York Region, as well as operating and maintaining the water and wastewater system.

 Answer